Date completed: June 2016 (4 players). Succeeded escaping!

 The Temple would probably be the best room to try in Escape Hotel if you have a beginner in your group.
 Although the game is not easy, all the puzzles are clear to understand once you can visualize them correctly, making it accessible to all kids of players.
 The setting is beautiful, family friendly and there are cool “A-HA” moments.
 The Temple is one of those games that make people get hooked into escape rooms.

 Our team of four got out with a few minutes to spare and we only used one of our four hints.
-In Escape Hotel we also played Crime Scene and The Blonde in the Bathroom, which were also very enjoyable (and very atmospheric).
+In Escape Hotel we also played Cena do Crime (Crime Scene) and A Loira do Banheiro (The Blonde in the Bathroom), which were also very enjoyable (and very atmospheric).

 Out of the Room